 - You must pay any outstanding fees before you can apply for deregistration

-- Make sure you apply for your deregistration at least two weeks before your annual review date
+- Make sure you apply for your deregistration at least two weeks before your annual review fee due date

 - How do I apply for voluntary deregistration?

 - What happens once I've applied for voluntary deregistration?

 You need to pay any outstanding fees and penalties before you apply for deregistration.
 Your application will not be approved if there is still an outstanding amount on your account.